-Pursuant to Code Provision C.1.3 of the CG Code, the Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 (renumbered as Appendix C3 since 31 December 2023) to the Listing Rules as its code of conduct regarding securities transactions by the Directors and relevant employees.
+Pursuant to Code Provision C.1.3 of the CG Code, the Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix C3 to the Listing Rules as its code of conduct regarding securities transactions by the Directors and relevant employees.

-Upon specific enquiry of all Directors, all Directors confirmed that they had complied with the Model Code during the year ended 31 December 2023.
+Upon specific enquiry of all Directors, all Directors confirmed that they had complied with the Model Code during the year ended 31 December 2024.